 - 1. The city manager and city clerk shall develop the agenda for council meetings in consultation with the mayor and vice mayor. - 2.
 Members may submit items for inclusion on a future agenda by orally making the request under Council Ideas, Comments, and Questions. - 3.
-Charter officers, the city auditor, independent budget analyst, or director of public safety accountability may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda. - 4.
+Charter officers or the director of public safety accountability may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda. - 4.
 Department directors, subject to the discretion of the city manager, may submit staff reports or descriptions of oral reports to the city clerk for placement on the agenda. - 5.
-Outside agencies may submit agenda items in accordance with the following: - a.
-Items from outside agencies must be sponsored for agenda placement by members, charter officers, or department staff; and - b.
+Outside agencies and advisory bodies may submit agenda items in accordance with the following: - a.
+Items must be sponsored for agenda placement by members, charter officers, or department staff; and - b.
 All agenda items must be submitted in accordance with the agenda packet submission and preparation requirements.